Union Square, Manhattan: Freestyle Hip-Hop

 Union Square is the site of a regular hip-hop freestyle rap cypher called Legendary Cyphers since 2012.
 The events draw residents from across the city and tourists and encourage participation in freestyle hip-hop.
 Notable local hip-hop artists such as Joey Bada$$ have attended in the past.

 Union Square Partnership

 The Union Square Partnership (USP), a business improvement district (BID) and a local development corporation (LDC), was formed in 1984 and became a model for other BIDs in New York City.
-As of 2006 it had a US$1.4 million budget.
 Jennifer E. Falk became its executive director in January 2007.

 The Union Square Partnership provides a free public Wi-Fi network in Union Square.

 Education

 The Washington Irving Campus at 40 Irving Place between East 16th and 17th Streets, a block east of Union Square Park, was formerly the location of a comprehensive high school, but now houses Gramercy Arts High School, the High School for Language and Diplomacy, the International High School at Union Square, the Union Square Academy for Health Sciences and the Academy for Software Engineering.
-In 2012, Success Academy Charter Schools announced its plan to open an elementary school in the building in 2013, but this had not occurred as of mid-2015.
+In 2012, Success Academy Charter Schools announced its plan to open an elementary school in the building, and an elementary school opened there the next year.

-Also in the Union Square neighborhood is the original building of Stuyvesant High School at 345 East 15th Street, now known as the "Old Stuyvesant Campus", and housing the Institute for Collaborative Education, the High School for Health Professions and Human Services, and P.S.
-226.